OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 or :ref:`Python <python_pixel_functions>` and registered with GDAL using a unique key.

+A VRTRasterBand can be made a VRTDerivedRasterBand by setting attribute subClass="VRTDerivedRasterBand".

+Some of the common subelements for VRTRasterBand (whose subClass="VRTDerivedRasterBand") are listed here.
+They can be used with built-in, C++, or Python pixel functions.

+- **PixelFunctionType**: (required): A pixel function with this name must be defined.
+- **SkipNonContributingSources**: (optional, added in GDAL 3.7, defaults to false) = true/false: Whether sources that do not intersect the VRTRasterBand RasterIO() requested region should be omitted.
+By default, data for all sources, including ones that do not intersect it, are passed to the pixel function.
+By setting this parameter to false, only sources that intersect the requested region will be passed.

 .. example::
    :title: Calculating a derived band
    :id: vrt-derived-1